-Split Custody: each parent has the physical custody of one or more children - for example, a family may have the older children living with one parent while the younger children live with the other parent.
+Split Parenting: each parent is responsible for one or more children-for example, a family may have the older children living with one parent while the younger children live with the other parent.

-Primary Residence: sometimes used to describe situations where a child will live mainly with one parent even though the parents have joint custody and share major decision-making responsibilities.
+Primary Residence: sometimes used to describe situations where a child will live mainly with one parent even though the parents share major decision-making responsibilities.

-Nesting: used to describe joint custody situations where the child remains in the family home while the parents take turns moving in and out.
+Nesting: used to describe situations where the child remains in the family home while the parents take turns moving in and out.